Hibiscus Farming Outdoors and Indoors:

 This large shrub plant grows well in subtropical areas.
-Hibiscus propagate easily from softwood cuttings or leaf bud cuttings from March to September.
+Hibiscus propagates easily from softwood cuttings or leaf bud cuttings from March to September.
 You can use hardwood cuttings almost any time of the year.
 In Commercial Hibiscus growing, farmer propagates hibiscus from air-layers.

 Then the rooted cutting should be potted, till they get root in water or they may be stated in a moist mixture of peat moss and sand.
 Once the roots are formed they should be transplanted to permanent beds or containers.

-Under fluorescent light, hibiscus plant can be potted in six weeks approximately and starts flowering in a year.
+Under fluorescent light, the hibiscus plant can be potted in six weeks approximately and starts flowering in a year.

 Seeds of hibiscus are easily handled and to blossom, it takes about 18 months.
-You should plant seeds in vermiculite, peat moss, sand or mixture of three items can also be better.
+You should plant seeds in vermiculite, peat moss, sand, or a mixture of three items that can also be better.
 To get a spare plant from future transplant shock, plant each seed in a small individual pot or peat pot.
 To set seeds on a plant, simply place loosed pollen from one bloom into the little pads of stigma at the top of the pustular column of another bloom.

 Watering / Irrigation in Hibiscus Farming:

-Hibiscus plants at the early blooming stage they require large amounts of water.
+Hibiscus plants at the early blooming stage require large amounts of water.
 Plants should be watered daily in warm weather.
 But in winter, they should be watered when needed, as too over water may kill the plant.
 In the winter, water your plant only when the soil dries to the touch.

 Fertilizing in Hibiscus Farming:

 A growing hibiscus plant needs lots of nutrients to bloom well.
-A perfect feed and fertilizer can promote the growth, color pigmentation, and strong stems.
+A perfect feed and fertilizer can promote growth, color pigmentation, and strong stems.
 The peat moss, composted bark, and coco coir are not sources of food for plants- they are simply there to secure the roots and to hold water and food for the roots to absorb.
-You should provide a good feed that your plant needs.
+You should provide the good feed that your plant needs.